dorjeys3/King_County_Real_Estate/README.md

 # Repository Contents
 >`images`:Folder with images used in the project

->`rawdata`:Folder with raw data used for data cleaning
+>`raw EDA`:Folder with raw data used for data cleaning

 >`Datasets`:Folder with all the data provided by Flatiron School and Brendan Ferris